mikeclopton/Professor-PiBot/README.md

 Look for a message that says "This branch is up to date with main" to confirm you're seeing the latest version.

-3. Download the Code:
+3. Clone the Code (Must have GitHub Desktop Installed):

-Click the green "Code" button near the top-right of the repository page.
+- Open GitHub Desktop.

-Select "Download ZIP" from the dropdown menu.
+- Click **File** > **Clone Repository**.

-Save and extract the ZIP file on your local machine.
+- In the **URL** tab, paste the repository URL from GitHub.

-4. Make Your Changes:
+- Select the local path where you'd like to clone the repository.

-Open the extracted files in your preferred code editor.
+- Click **Clone**.

-Make the desired changes to the code.
+-Alternatively, you can click on the green "<> Code" button and click "Open With GitHub Desktop" to clone

-5. Create a New Branch and Upload Changes:
+### 2. Make Your Changes:

-Return to the GitHub repository page in your web browser.
+- Open the cloned repository's folder in your preferred code editor.

-Click on the branch dropdown (usually says "main" or "master").
+- Make the desired changes to the code.

-In the text box, type a new branch name (e.g., "feature-login-update" or "bugfix-database-connection").
+### 3. Create a New Branch and Upload Changes:

-Click "Create branch: [your-branch-name]" to create the new branch.
+- In GitHub Desktop, go to **Branch** > **New Branch**.

-6. Upload Your Changed Files:
+- Type in a new branch name (e.g., `feature-login-update` or `bugfix-database-connection`).

-You should now be on your new branch's page.
+- Click **Create Branch**.

-Click "Add file" near the top-right, then select "Upload files".
+- After making your changes, return to GitHub Desktop.

-Drag and drop your modified files into the upload area, or click "choose your files" to select them.
+- Review your changes in the **Changes** tab.

-In the "Commit changes" section at the bottom:
+- Add a summary of your changes in the **Summary** box.

---Add a brief description of your changes in the first text box.
+- Click **Commit to [your-branch-name]**.

---(Optional) Add a more detailed description in the larger text box.
+### 4. Push Your Changes to GitHub:

-Ensure "Commit directly to the [your-branch-name] branch" is selected.
+- Once committed, click **Push origin** in GitHub Desktop to upload your changes to GitHub.

-Click "Commit changes".
+### 5. Create a Pull Request (Optional):

-7. Create a Pull Request (Optional):
+- After pushing, GitHub Desktop will show a notification with an option to create a pull request.

-After uploading, you'll see a prompt to "Compare & pull request".
-Click this button.
+- Click **Create Pull Request** in GitHub Desktop or go to the repository's GitHub page.

-Add any necessary comments about your changes.
+- Add any necessary comments about your changes.

-Click "Create pull request" to submit your changes for review.
+- Click **Create pull request** to submit your changes for review.